 Premedical Curriculum at Columbia College and Columbia Engineering

 It is very important to note that medical schools in the United States and Canada each individually determine their own entrance requirements, including prerequisite coursework or competencies.
 Each medical school also sets its own rules about acceptable courses or course equivalents.
 Therefore, it is essential that you check the premedical requirements both for your state school(s) and any other medical school where you think you may apply when planning your curriculum.
-Click here to see a document with the current prerequisites at accredited medical schools in the U.S.
+Click here to see a document with the current prerequisites at accredited medical schools in the U.S. Click here to see a document that details which schools will accept AP credit in partial fulfillment of their prerequisites.

 In addition to medical school course requirements, all medical schools currently require that you sit for the MCAT exam.
 A new format of this exam will be introduced in the spring of 2015 (for more information about the new MCAT see below).
 In preparation for MCAT 2015 we recommend: